Mark-Bosco/Clear-Meals/README.md

 - Organize project files

 ### Future:
+- I don't think we need to store Meal type inside any other types, investigate that
+- Maybe make meal menu slide up from the bottom
+- Empty daily log message
 - Add a swipe feature to increment/decrement serving size by its default value
 - Add FatSecret Attribution
 - Switch to style sheets and touchable opacity